mxmsunny/eye_squared_see/README.md

 This is also my first time working with microprocessors and embedded systems and was completed on December 10th, 2019.

+Videos of the project can be seen in the *videos* folder.
+There are 4 parts.

 **Power drawn:** 215mA
 **I/O Pins used:** 6 + SCL and SDA pins + RESET,GND and 5V pins.